Got golfer’s elbow? Plantar fasciitis? Some other chronic tendon injury?

 5 Things to Know about TendoNova

-In June 2020, the NFL Players Association announced it was investing in TendoNova.
-The added investment will allow the company to complete testing and submit its Ocelot system for FDA approval.
+The following June, the NFL Players Association announced it was investing in TendoNova.
+That added investment allowed the company to complete testing and submit its Ocelot system for FDA approval.

-The investment makes sense: Damage to tendons is one of the most common injuries to pro football players.
+The association’s investment made sense: Damage to tendons is one of the most common injuries to pro football players.
 “In fact, chronic tendon injuries can lead to a ruptured tendon, which will most likely end a player’s career,” says Jonathan Shaw, one of TendoNova’s four co-founders.

 In any given year, 30 million Americans suffer from chronic tendinopathy.
 (That’s a lot of tennis elbow and painful shoulders.)
-The unmet market need for treatment is estimated to be $1.4 billion.
+The unmet market need for treatment is estimated to be $1.4 billion in the United States alone.

 The most common treatments are conservative – rest and/or physical therapy.
 But those take many months, and they work for just some patients.

 Surgery is effective, but it’s expensive and invasive.
-PNT and other ultrasound-guided procedures are also prevalent, but there’s that inconsistency problem (see no. 1).
+PNT and other ultrasound-guided treatments are also prevalent, but there’s that inconsistency problem (see no. 1 above).

 That’s because it fills a key gap in treating chronic tendinopathy.

 The beauty of the device is that it provides the precision of surgery, but at a fraction of the cost.
-“So when a practice files for insurance reimbursement of a procedure using the Ocelot system, insurance providers will find the comparative affordability attractive,” Shaw says.
+“So, when a practice files for insurance reimbursement for a treatment using the Ocelot system, insurance providers find the comparative affordability attractive,” Shaw says.

-In essence, this is like bringing a surgical procedure to the clinician’s office.
-The small footprint and reduced cost make in-office procedures economical for the patient and physician..
+In essence, TendoNova’s technology is like bringing a surgical-like treatment to the clinician’s office.
+The small footprint and reduced cost make in-office treatments economical for the patient and physician.
 (Hence, the ease of use and economics serve to expand the market.)

-Beyond Ocelot, TendoNova plans a suite of tools and devices for a range of in-office orthopedic procedures.
+Beyond Ocelot, TendoNova plans a suite of tools and devices for a range of in-office orthopedic treatments.

 The Sheet